molpopgen/fwdpy11/doc/pages/types.rst

     "label", "The index of this diploid in the population."
     "deme", "The deme index of this diploid.
 New in 0.1.5."
     "sex", "The sex index of this diploid.
 New in 0.1.5."
-    "parental_data", "A Python object with information about parents.
-New in 0.1.4."
+    "parental_data", "A tuple with information about parents.
+In 0.1.5, this is a tuple containing parental label fields."

 The information stored in `parental_data` is simulation-dependent.
 For models with no population structure, it will typically be a Python tuple containing the `label` value for each parent.
 See :ref:`parentage` for an example.